andrewjkowalczuk/multicam-pose/README.md

 # Introduction

-The Perspenctive-n-Point problem (PnP), i.e., the problem of estimating a camera pose from $n$ world-to-image point correspondences, is one of the fundamental problems of  geometric computer vision.
+The Perspective-n-Point problem (PnP), i.e., the problem of estimating a camera pose from $n$ world-to-image point correspondences, is one of the fundamental problems of  geometric computer vision.
 The body of publications on PnP is significant; the variant with $n = 3$, called P3P, alone has at least several documented solutions.
 The applications of PnP/P3P are vast and include visual odometry, camera calibration, and photogrammetry.

 Intrinsically, the PnP/P3P algorithms work with a single camera.
 Most applications, however, require localizing an entire camera rig.
 Naturally, one may run standard PnP pose estimation for each camera, typically in combination with with some RANSAC-like outlier rejection scheme, and choose a solution that best fits all of the cameras in a rig.
 This is where multi-camera pose estimation algorithms come handy.
 This project implements one such algorithm, namely, the method by Lee *et al.* proposed in the following paper: